gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 gofer.configs([channel])
 ```

 The above examples add a single channel that listens on `localhost` port `5500` via `tcp` for HL7 v2.x messages.
-It will reply with an acknowledgement message and write the message to a file in the default `./local` directory.
+It will reply with an acknowledgment message and write the message to a file in the default `./local` directory.

 See the [Developing Interface Channels in OOP style](./developing-interface-channels-in-oop.md) or the [Developing Interface Channels with Config Files]('./developing-interface-channels-with-configs.md) pages for more information on building and configuring channels.